neuropsychology/NeuroKit/docs_wip/installation.rst

     pip install neurokit2

-Then, at the top of each of your Python script, you have to import the module:
+Then, at the top of each of your Python script, you should be able to import the module:

 .. code-block:: python